roc-lang/roc/FAQ.md

 ## Why doesn't Roc have higher-kinded polymorphism or arbitrary-rank types?

-_Since this is a FAQ answer, I'm going to assume familiarity with higher-kinded types and higher-rank types instead of including a primer on them._
+_Since this is a FAQ answer, it assumes familiarity with higher-kinded types and higher-rank types instead of including a primer on them._

 A valuable aspect of Roc's type system is that it has decidable [principal](https://en.wikipedia.org/wiki/Principal_type) type inference.
 This means that: